Female high school dropouts given chance to forge new lives in Tanzania

 "I was very shocked.
 I had to run away from home because if I stayed my father would probably kill me.
 I had to join the man who impregnated me and we lived like husband and wife for two years," she told the Thomson Reuters Foundation.

-"My boyfriend had nothing to give them, he was merely a casual laborer with a little income, so my father decided to take me back home," she said.
+"My boyfriend had nothing to give them, he was merely a casual labourer with a little income, so my father decided to take me back home," she said.

-But no sooner had Kennedy gone back home to start a new life than she realized that she was pregnant again.
+But no sooner had Kennedy gone back home to start a new life than she realised that she was pregnant again.

 "I knew nothing about reproductive health at the time.
 I wished I could have protected myself.
 After delivering my first child we continued having sex.
 That was the biggest mistake," she said.